idaholab/moose/modules/electromagnetics/doc/content/modules/electromagnetics/sqa/electromagnetics_sdd.md

 !template-end!

 !template! item key=system-design
-The electromagnetics module inherits the wide range of pluggable systems from [!ac](MOOSE).
+The Electromagnetics module inherits the wide range of pluggable systems from [!ac](MOOSE).
 More information regarding [!ac](MOOSE) system design can be found in the framework [framework_sdd.md#system-design] section.
 As a physics module/library, the electromagnetics module contains several physical models related to electrodynamics.
 These are summarized via documentation of the demonstration benchmarks